-Spread 1/4 C or desired amount of beans over tortilla.
+Spread ¼ C or desired amount of beans over tortilla.
 Top with equal amounts of your preferred guacamole and salsa.
-Add about 2 Tbsp of sour cream (I used light sour cream, you could use greek yogurt if you wanted to make this even healthier.
+Add about 2 tablespoon of sour cream (I used light sour cream, you could use greek yogurt if you wanted to make this even healthier.
 I hate yogurt.
-And I’ve already made myself try two new things this week so yogurt is going to have to wait!).
-Finish off with a sprinkle of about 1/2 Tbsp grated cheddar cheese and 1/2 Tbsp diced tomatoes, as well as any other toppings you prefer such as black olives or jalapeños.
+And I've already made myself try two new things this week so yogurt is going to have to wait!).
+Finish off with a sprinkle of about ½ tablespoon grated cheddar cheese and ½ tablespoon diced tomatoes, as well as any other toppings you prefer such as black olives or jalapeños.
 Dig in immediately!

 If you find the tortilla to be a little difficult to cut, I recommend picking the tostada up with your hands and shoving it into your mouth.
 Forks are overrated.
 Rules are meant to be broken.
 And tostadas are basically flat tacos so there's no shame in that game.
 Enjoy!